 Weaning your baby by introducing solid foods is a big milestone in your little one’s life.
 It’s a sign they are growing up and are ready to try different food experiences.
 In fact, it’s a great time for the whole family, especially when your baby can sit up in their high-chair around the table and have the same meal as everyone else.

-The HSE recommends weaning at around six months, and some mums and dads will start off by spoon-feeding purees and softer foods to their baby.
+The NHS recommends weaning at around six months, and some mums and dads will start off by spoon-feeding purees and softer foods to their baby.
 Others leave it up to baby a bit more through baby-led weaning, offering their little ones food like cooked and cooled broccoli, carrots and other soft fruit and veg and foods they can hold and try themselves.
 A combination of both with some milk to top up will probably suit your hungry little bundle down to the ground at this early stage.

 The importance of weaning